tranquangchau/php-remote-image-uploader/README.md

 ### Issues (for both paid and free version)
 * `Picasa::doLogin: Error=BadAuthentication.
 Info=WebLoginRequired`.
-To solve the issue, go to https://www.google.com/settings/security/lesssecureapps, signin with your account and change Access for less secure apps to Enabled.
+    * To solve the issue, go to https://www.google.com/settings/security/lesssecureapps, signin with your account and change Access for less secure apps to Enabled.
+    * Go to https://accounts.google.com/DisplayUnlockCaptcha, signin with your account and Enable to unlock captcha.

 ## Change Logs